skiptools/skip-sql/README.md

 On Darwin/iOS, and with SkipFuse on Android, it communicates directly through Swift's C bridging support.
 With transpiled SkipLite on Android, it uses the [SkipFFI](https://source.skip.tools/skip-ffi) module to interact directly with the underlying sqlite installation on Android for SkipSQL, or with the locally-built SQLite that is packages and bundled with the application as a shared object file.

-Note that For performance and a consistent API, SkipSQL eschews Android's `android.database.sqlite` Java wrapper, and instead uses the sample SQLite C API on both Android and Darwin platforms.
+Note that For performance and a consistent API, SkipSQL eschews Android's `android.database.sqlite` Java wrapper, and instead uses the same SQLite C API on both Android and Darwin platforms.

 ## SQLite Versions